ufnalski/citroen_c5_cluster_g431kb/README.md

 # Citroen C5 II (2011) instrument panel cluster hacking (STM32G431KB)
 Similar story as for the sixth-generation Ford [Mustang (S550)](https://github.com/ufnalski/ford_mustang_cluster_h503rb) and the second-generation Peugeot [308 (T9)](https://github.com/ufnalski/peugeot_308_t9_cluster_g431kb).
 Let me therefore not to retell the whole story here.

+> [!WARNING]
+> Be careful when playing with the CAN message ID **0xF6**.
+It contains mileage that cannot be decreased for the Citroen C5 IPC.
+Moreover, once set to more than 999999 km it will overflow the range on the display and you will be able to see only "------ km" from now on (permanently) :slightly_frowning_face:

+> [!TIP]
+> The IPC sends the CAN message ID **0x257** at the power-up.
+The massage contains the current mileage stored in the IPC to prevent odometer fraud.
+You can read this value to send it back to the IPC and display it :slightly_smiling_face:

 ![Citroen C5 IPC in action](/Assets/Images/citroen_c5_ipc_in_action.jpg)

 Check [/Assets/Images/](/Assets/Images/) for the pinout.